 UniSC offers a limited number of flu vaccinations for UniSC students and staff each year, typically beginning in April.

 Extended family members are not eligible to receive vaccinations.

 Dates and times

-- The influenza (flu) vaccine does not protect against COVID-19 coronavirus
+- The influenza (flu) vaccine does not protect against COVID-19

 - Annual vaccination is a safe and effective way to reduce your risk of getting flu.

 - You cannot get flu from the vaccine—it does not contain any live viruses.
 If you get sick after you receive a flu injection it is likely you had already been exposed to the virus before the vaccination.